tandemdude/hikari-lightbulb/docs/source/by-examples/050_dependencies.md

 | `lightbulb.Client`      | `lightbulb.Context`           | `lightbulb.AutocompleteContext` |
 | `hikari.api.RESTClient` | `lightbulb.ExecutionPipeline` |                                 |

-Additionally, when using either `hikari.GatewayBot` or `hikari.RESTBot`:
+Additionally, when using either `hikari.GatewayBot` or `hikari.RESTBot`, the following dependencies are registered for the `DEFAULT` context:

 :::{tab} GatewayBot
 - `hikari.GatewayBot`